tirsdag/BigYearPWA/backend/README.md

 This backend persists user-owned BigYear lists and entries.

 ## Design (MVP)
-- Each iPhone device is treated as a "user".
+- Users authenticate via Firebase Auth.
-- The frontend sends `X-Device-Id` (a UUID stored in `localStorage`).
+- The frontend sends a Firebase ID token as `Authorization: Bearer <token>`.
-- The backend stores data per `device_id`.
+- The backend verifies the token and stores data per Firebase `uid`.

 Persistence model (Blob-only):
-- The full sync payload is stored as one JSON document per device at `device/{deviceId}/sync/full.json`.
+- The full sync payload is stored as one JSON document per user at `user/{uid}/sync/full.json`.
-- Uploaded files are stored under `device/{deviceId}/...`.
+- Uploaded files are stored under `user/{uid}/...`.

 This avoids building login UI initially.
 If you want real multi-device accounts later, we can add auth (email+password/JWT or Apple Sign-In) and map devices to users.

+Firebase Auth already provides multi-device accounts; the backend treats the Firebase `uid` as the user key.

 ## Run locally